conductiveai/catalyst-docs/quests.md

 !!!

 ## AdView
 This method is used to track with a player views an advertisment in your game.
-You can pass an id for the ad as a parameter.
+For richer data, you can pass an id for the ad as a parameter.

 ### Example Usage
 ```csharp